tin6150/db4cpa/README.rst

 load_csv.example.sql            # example load_csv.sql that should be created by generate_sqlite_load_cmd.sh
 setup_cmd.sh                    # main script to run to create the DB sqlite_scheme.ref.sql           # SQL commands to create "reference" DB.
-sqlite_scheme.ref.sql           # This was generated from a previous run of CP that store output into SQLite (non HPC run)
+                                # This was generated from a previous run of CP that store output into SQLite (non HPC run)
                                 # If undertaking the task of running CP in non HPC mode to generate a sqlite DB,
                                 # then using this schema is recommended as it is known to work.
                                 # (Currently, actually using this in setup_cmd.sh